RustyNova016/musicbrainz_db_lite/README.md

 # Musicbrainz DB Lite

 ⚠️ Alpha crate!
-Don't expect anything just yet! ⚠️
+Don't expect anything just yet!
+(Maybe dragons though...) ⚠️

 A rewrite of Musicbrainz's and Listenbrainz's databases in SQLite, with Rust bindings